vicentelora/vicentelora/README.md

 <h2 align="center">My name is Vicente Lora and I'm a Developer with a passion for the Creative Process.</h2>

 <p align="center">
-  I usully orbits around Space, AI, Music Production.
+  I usually orbit around Music Production, AI & WebDev.
 Mostly tinkering here and there to make my ideas a reality.
   _________________________________________________________________________________________
 </p>